13 Employee Theft Statistics You Should Know

 Risk-specific Statistics on Employee Theft

-Listed below are some statistics that may help you uncover which theft your company is more likely to be more susceptible.
+Below are some statistics that may help you uncover what type of theft your company is more likely to be susceptible to.

 For more information on the different types of employee theft and ways to prevent it, please view our article on employee theft.

-7. Billing and noncash fraud represent 38% of employee theft cases
+8. Billing and non-cash fraud represent 38% of employee theft cases (ACFE)

-8. Small businesses are more likely to deal with check and payment tampering and skimming than other businesses
+9. Small businesses are more likely to deal with check and payment tampering and skimming than other businesses (ACFE)

 Small businesses are more susceptible to employee theft than larger businesses in two areas: check and payment tampering and skimming.
 This can be a result of one employee performing multiple roles with no oversight, lack of internal controls, or a high level of employee trust within the organization.

-9. Over 70% of data breaches include an employee abusing their data privileges
+10. Over 70% of data breaches include an employee abusing their data privileges (Verizon)

 According to a recent Data Breach Investigation report by Verizon, most employees who steal employer data are doing so for financial gain.
 They are also most likely to steal personal data over all other types of data types.